oxcened/vault/README.md

 ### Authentication

-Vault uses **Discord** as the authentication provider via NextAuth.js.
+Vault utilizes **Discord OAuth** for authentication, integrated with NextAuth.js.
 To set it up, follow these steps:

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).